Posted by: Northwest Eye in General on December 30, 2025

 -

-Bacterial Conjunctivitis: This form is marked by a thick, yellow or green discharge and can affect one or both eyes.
-Symptoms may include:
+Bacterial Conjunctivitis: This type is characterized by a thick, yellow or green discharge and can affect one or both eyes.
+Symptoms include:

 - Redness in the eye

-- Thick discharge that can crust over your eyelashes
+- Thick discharge that may crust over the eyelashes

 - Swelling of the eyelids